mozilla/version-control-tools/docs/devguide/contributing.rst

 initiate the code review process.

 Before submitting patches for review, please :ref:`run the tests
-<testing>` and verify things still work.
-Please also read the following
+<devguide_testing>` and verify things still work.
+Please also read the
-section on how to optimally create commits.
+following section on how to optimally create commits.

 Commit Creation Guidelines
 --------------------------